 Progesterone fluctuations

-Elevated cortisol
+Higher cortisol

-Accelerating muscle loss
+Accelerated muscle loss

 Ozempic works — but the context matters

 Ozempic (semaglutide) is approved for type 2 diabetes, though it's widely prescribed off-label for weight management.
 For perimenopausal women, it can be effective at reducing appetite and producing weight loss.
-Post hoc analysis of the SURMOUNT trials (using tirzepatide) showed that women achieved similar weight reduction regardless of menopausal status, and semaglutide data shows comparable patterns.
+Post hoc analysis of the SURMOUNT trials showed that women achieved similar weight reduction regardless of menopausal status, and semaglutide data shows comparable patterns.

 The risks that matter most for women over 40